Kit History

 Background

-In January 1951, Newcastle swapped home shirts with Sunderland, who were due to play Southampton in the FA Cup, which required both clubs to change in the event of a clash (both teams had white alternative tops so Southampton borrowed a set of amber shirts from the Hampshire Regiment FC).
-As a result, Newcastle played Bolton Wanderers wearing Sunderland's red and white stripes.
+In January 1951, Newcastle lent a set of "home" shirts to Sunderland, who were due to play Southampton in the FA Cup, which required both clubs to change in the event of a clash (both teams had white alternative tops so Southampton borrowed a set of amber shirts from the Hampshire Regiment FC).

 In the late 1960s the team started to wear all-red with a dark-blue strip in reserve.